How do I apply to Island Fringe Festival?

 If you aren’t drawn for a spot in the festival, you may be on our waitlist.
 If one of the drawn performers decides to not attend Island Fringe Festival, we will contact the first on the waitlist (from the same category) and offer them that spot… then the second on the waitlist, and so on until all our spots are full.

-When does the lottery happen?
+When does the draw happen?

 How much does it cost to apply?

 ZERO DOLLARS.
 Yes, that is correct.
 It costs nothing for you to apply to be part of Island Fringe Festival.
-If you are drawn in the lottery, a $250 fee is required to hold your spot (this money covers the cost of marketing your show and the festival).
+If you are drawn in the lottery, a $300 fee is required to hold your spot (this money covers the cost of marketing your show and the festival).
 That fee is non-refundable and is due one week after the lottery draw.

 What makes Island Fringe Festival unique?

 The Island Fringe Festival offers unconventional performances in unconventional venues.
-We do not offer shows in traditional theatre locations.
-This is an opportunity to bring your show into a unique space in downtown Charlottetown.
-Maybe you’ve always dreamed of staging a show in a park or by the sea or in a diner complete with milkshakes.
-Our goal is to shake up theatre while keeping it affordable for both artists and audience.
-Because the performance venues we use are unconventional spaces, most do not have the capabilities for traditional tech (lighting grid, etc.).
-We love alternative tech though and the site-specific nature of the festival allows us to be resourceful and creative when imagining tech options for participating shows.
-If tech is an integral part of your show, let us know and we will consider your technical requirements when selecting your venue.
+This is an opportunity to bring your show into a one-of-a-kind space in downtown Charlottetown—maybe you’ve always dreamed of staging a performance in a park, by the sea, or in a diner complete with milkshakes.
+Our goal is to shake up theatre while keeping it affordable for both artists and audiences.

 What is an eligible performance?